 Virtually anything you do to move your body is preferable to inactivity.

-If you’re overweight and significantly out of shape, consider consulting with your physician before launching a new exercise program.
+Be sure to speak with your physician before launching a new exercise program.
 To begin, set modest goals.
-Here’s how to start:
+For example:

-- After a week or so, aim to increase this distance a bit, and so on, until you’re walking at least a half-mile or more daily.
+- After a week or so, aim to increase this a bit until you’re walking for at least 30 minutes or more daily.

 You’re more likely to stick to your exercise plan if it’s realistic.
 Research shows that mild to moderate-intensity aerobic exercise involving walking or jogging for just 10-30 minutes per day, three to five days a week, is adequate to produce significant improvements in blood sugar control.